sannybuilder/library/assets/sa_unreal/docs/ALLOCATE_STREAMED_SCRIPT_TO_OBJECT.md

 It triggers when the game spawns a random object with the specified model ID, if the player is within the defined radius of the object.
 The object handle is passed to the script in the first local variable.

+The grouping ID is an optional attribute that allows similar triggers to be grouped together for quick toggling via SWITCH_OBJECT_BRAINS.

 **Overview of Brain Types**

 San Andreas has multiple types of AI brains that can be assigned to pedestrians or objects to control their behavior.